Upgrade from version 8 to the modular Web SDK

 </script>

-The compatibility library uses the modular version 9 code under the hood and provides it with the same API as the version 8 SDK; this means you can refer to the version 8 API reference and version 8 code snippets for details.
-This method is not recommended for long term use, but as a start to upgrade to the fully modular version 9 library.
+The compatibility library uses modular code under the hood and provides it with the same API as the namespaced API; this means you can refer to the namespaced API reference and namespaced code snippets for details.
+This method is not recommended for long term use, but as a start to upgrade to the fully modular library.

-The fully modularized version 9 has these advantages over earlier versions:
+The fully modularized SDK has these advantages over earlier versions:

-• Version 9 enables a dramatically reduced app size.
+• The modular SDK enables a dramatically reduced app size.
 It adopts the modern JavaScript Module format, allowing for "tree shaking" practices in which you import only the artifacts your app needs.
-Depending on your app, tree-shaking with version 9 can result in 80% less kilobytes than a comparable app built using version 8.
+Depending on your app, tree-shaking with the modular SDK can result in 80% less kilobytes than a comparable app built using the namespaced API.

-• Version 9 will continue to benefit from ongoing feature development, while version 8 will be frozen at a point in the future.
+• The modular SDK will continue to benefit from ongoing feature development, while the namespaced API will not.